Superintendent's Compendium (FRLA/JOFI/LONG)

 36 CFR §1.5 – Visiting Hours, Public Use Limits, Closures, and Area Designations for Specific Uses Or Activities

-Visiting Hours:
+Visiting Hours

-• The grounds of all three sites:
+• The grounds of all three parks:

-• Year-round, daily from dawn to dusk
+• Year-round, daily from sunrise to sunset

 • Frederick Law Olmsted National Historic Site

-• Walk-in tours:
+• Ranger-guided walk-in tours:

-• Mid-June to mid-September: Thursday-Sunday
+• Mid-June to late October: Thursday-Sunday

-• Group tours:
+• Ranger-guided group tours:

-• Year-round, by appointment
+• Year-round by appointment

 • Good Neighbors education program: